 - Enterprise version: costs $35 per user per month, billed annually.

 9. Copper - Best CRM for startups with robust revenue analytics.

-Copper is a CRM solution that stores all of your emails and contact information so you can access it at any time.
+Copper is a customer relationship management platform that stores all of your emails and contact information so you can access it at any time.
 You can add leads, update deals, and add events to Google Calendar.
 It lets you ou manage your contacts by creating unique contact types and business relationship categories.

 - Free Trial: 14 days

 - Integrations: Zapier, Zendesk, HubSpot, Mailchimp, Docusign, Quickbooks, Mailchimp, Wix, and more